helenahartmann/awesome-PhD/README.md

 - [ACRONYMIFY](https://acronymify.com/): If you need a cool and catchy acronym for your paper, project, etc. check out Acronymify.
 - [APA-STYLE WORD DOCUMENT](https://twitter.com/NicolasFNL/status/1357048003027230726?s=20): Thanks to [Nicolás F. Narvaez Linares](https://twitter.com/NicolasFNL) for telling me about the readymade APA-style word document option, where you can directly initialize the right formatting in Word.
+- [PREPRINT TEMPLATES](https://osf.io/hsv6a/): Amazing and useful "Word templates for typesetting preprints.
+Because your preprint should be a #prettypreprint" and we don't have time for endless formatting.
 - [QUILLBOT](https://quillbot.com/): Paraphrase like the awesome boss you are using QuillBot.

 ---